stepank/sp500viz/README.md

 The simulation will do roughly the following.
 For every month starting from different dates, it will calculate the final balance adjusted to inflation for a portfolio fully allocated to an SP500 index fund for a few years starting from that month.

-The output is a greed of charts.
+The output is a greed of charts in the `returns.html` file.
 Each chart shows the likelihood (based on historical data) of reaching certain balance depending on how long the portfolio is kept invested.
 The axes are:
 * X - final balance,
 * Y - percent of starting years that had lower final balance.